omalley/rust-bench/README.md

 ## Tail recursion

 This category tests the performance of tail recursion.
-You can use the tailcall attribute to guarantee that your method is tail recursive.
+You can use the tailcall attribute to guarantee that your method is seen as tail recursive.

 **TL/DR:** Minor changes to the code have big impacts and the best